7RU7H/Archive/Software/File-Typology/Logs/Logs.md

 Logs are computer generated data that is recorded into a file in tabular structure and commonly have the file extension `.log`.
 The act of [Logging](https://en.wikipedia.org/wiki/Logging_(computing)): *logging is the act of keeping a [log](https://en.wiktionary.org/wiki/log#Etymology_2 "wikt:log") of [events](https://en.wikipedia.org/wiki/Event_(computing) "Event (computing)") that occur in a computer system, such as problems, errors or just information on current operations.* [THM Room - Intro to Logs](https://tryhackme.com/room/introtologs): *These records provide a detailed account of what a system has been doing, capturing a wide range of events such as user logins, file accesses, system errors, network connections, and changes to data or system configurations.*

+[THM Intro to Log analysis](https://tryhackme.com/room/introtologanalysis) states the importance of logs:
+- **System Troubleshooting**: Analyzing system errors and warning logs helps IT teams understand and quickly respond to system failures, minimizing downtime, and improving overall system reliability.
+- **Cyber Security Incidents:** In the security context, logs are crucial in detecting and responding to security incidents.
+Firewall logs, intrusion detection system (IDS) logs, and system authentication logs, for example, contain vital information about potential threats and suspicious activities.
+Performing log analysis helps SOC teams and Security Analysts identify and quickly respond to unauthorized access attempts, malware, data breaches, and other malicious activities.
+- **Threat Hunting:** On the proactive side, cyber security teams can use collected logs to actively search for advanced threats that may have evaded traditional security measures.
+Security Analysts and Threat Hunters can analyze logs to look for unusual patterns, anomalies, and indicators of compromise (IOCs) that might indicate the presence of a threat actor.
+- **Compliance:** Organizations must often maintain detailed records of their system's activities for regulatory and compliance purposes.
+Regular log analysis ensures that organizations can provide accurate reports and demonstrate compliance with regulations such as GDPR, HIPAA, or PCI DSS.

 [Crowdstrike's](https://www.crowdstrike.com/cybersecurity-101/observability/log-file/) Basic anatomy of a log file:
 - **The timestamp** – the exact time at which the event logged occurred
 - **User information**